What are skin tension lines?

 Relaxed skin tension lines are produced in living subjects by positioning the body so that the skin is relaxed, and then gently pinching the skin to reveal a crease.
 These differ from the Langer lines, which were derived from cadavers — on the face, these two sets of lines often run at right angles to one another.

-Biodynamic excisional skin tension (BEST) lines have been derived using tensiometer data from patients undergoing skin excisions.
+Biodynamic excisional skin tension (BEST) lines have been derived using tensiometer data (measure of muscle force) from patients undergoing skin excisions.
 These show the optimal orientation of a skin excision to minimise tension across its closure .

 Skin tension lines reflect internal tension within the skin and are mainly produced by the connective tissue of the dermis, superimposed by external tension.

-The natural internal tension is derived from passive tension, particularly collagen fibrils which become aligned in parallel to one another, and active tension from the contraction of the cytoskeleton of fibroblasts .
+The natural internal tension is derived from passive tension, particularly from collagen fibrils that become aligned in parallel to one another, and active tension from the contraction of fibroblast cells .

-Skin tension lines differ from person to person and are affected by the protrusion of underlying bone, cartilage and muscle, as well as movements of nearby joints .
+Skin tension lines differ from person to person and are affected by the protrusion of underlying bone, cartilage, and muscle, as well as by the movement of nearby joints .

 Aligning a surgical incision or excision with skin tension lines results in minimal tension across the closure of the defect.
 This leads to optimal scar formation and minimises wound contraction.

-As well as orienting the excision correctly, tension can be minimised by undermining adequately and using relaxing incisions to distribute tension over a greater area.
+As well as orienting the excision correctly, tension can be minimised by undermining (separating the superficial subcutaneous fat from the underlying soft tissue) and using relaxing incisions to distribute tension over a greater area.

 Skin tension lines may also affect the spread of skin cancer.